techiedip/The-Messengers-Path/README.md

 # The Messenger's Path

-Full Disclosure: This is a game I've completely vibe coded, but I wanted to do a fun experiment paying homage to the text-based adventure games of the DOS era.
-While it's not perfect, I hope it gives you inspiration to bring back the text adventure games with depth in story and branching choices.
+**Full Disclosure:** This is a game I've completely vibe-coded as a fun experiment, paying homage to the text-based adventure games of the DOS era.
+While it's not perfect, I hope it inspires you to bring back text adventures with depth in story and branching choices.

 ## Overview
 A modern, immersive text adventure game playable in your browser or CLI.
 Navigate branching choices, manage stats, and uncover clues as you journey through a world inspired by classic DOS-era adventures.